mamunsabuj/Software-Engineer-Interview-Questions/README.md

 ### Q. What is PHP
 ### Q. Why use caching?
 Memcache/Redis
 ### Q. Write foodpanda site database schema
-### Q. How to find near shop in Google map?
+### Q. How to find nearest shop in Google map?
-### Q. Write What's app system anylysis steps
+### Q. Write WhatsApp system anylysis steps
 ### Q. How to manage big database?
-### Q. Write a query in mysql to get first/second/third marked of the students
+### Q. Write a query in mysql to get first/second/third  score of the students
 ### Q. What is flex in css ?
 ### Q. Difference amount Block, Inline and Inline Block css
 ### Q. What is interface in OOP and Why Use it?
 ### Q. Multiple Interface
 ### Q. What is normalization?
 ### Q. How to manage big database?
-### Q. Laravel Application lifeCycle
 ### Q. What is solid principle in PHP?
 ### Q. Usecase of abstraction and Interface ?
 ### Q. Describe Database Normalization